About reno vegan chef challenge

 Many restaurants see a noticeable increase of customer base due to the event and incorporate their Vegan Chef Challenge menus into their regular menu (e.g Pho Fresh, Lou Sushi, Mayahuel).
 Sacramento Vegan Chef Challenge, as well as their other vegan dining event Burger Battle, receive extensive media coverage every year.

 We are bringing this event to Reno for the first time this year.

 We are a team of vegan friends & volunteers committed to organizing and promoting community-wide, vegan-friendly events & raising awareness throughout Reno/Sparks area about the benefits of plant-based lifestyle.
 We are partnered with Vegan Outreach (a 501(c)3 non profit organization) & network with local vegan groups toward these goals, striving to increase the availability of healthy, tasty, and satisfying vegan dining options throughout our community.
-The Reno Vegan Chef Challenge team is lead by organizer Gehn Shibayama with several co-organizers including Juliette Arnold, John Davis, Emma Farrell, Kelly Farrell, and Sail Horton (alphabetical order).
+The Reno Vegan Chef Challenge team is lead by organizer Gehn Shibayama with several volunteers Juliette Arnold, John Davis, Emma Farrell, Kelly Farrell, and Sail Horton (alphabetical order).

 Gehn “super vegan” Shibayama

 Gehn Shibayama has been vegan for 6 years and a Reno resident for 5 years.
 He is an active organizer of Reno's largest vegan group VegNV with over 730 members.
 He loves nature, and he loves to hike.
 In 2018, he hiked the entire 2,650-mile Pacific Crest Trail from Mexico to Canada in 188 days, eating only vegan foods.
 A fellow PCT hiker gave him his trail name “Super Vegan.”